 5

-Register your trip on the Australian government's SafeTravel website.
-You'll receive alerts about safety issues, strikes, and other disruptions in the UK.
-Registration is free and helps Australian consular staff locate you in an emergency.
+Register your trip on the Australian Government's Smartraveller website before departing.
+You will receive alerts about safety issues, strikes, and other disruptions.
+Registration is free and helps DFAT consular staff locate you in an emergency.
+The 24-hour Consular Emergency Centre number is 1300 555 135 from within Australia or +61 2 6261 3305 from overseas.

 6